Vassar College Transfer Credit Policy

 Advanced Placement (APs)

-The general policy: Students will receive 1.0 unit of pre-matriculation transfer credit each for every score of 4 or 5 up to a maximum of 4.0 units.
+The general policy: Students will receive 1.0 unit of pre-matriculation transfer credit each for every score of 4 or 5, subject to the maximum of 4.0 units of exam-basaed pre-matriculation credit.
 Admission into higher level courses on the basis of AP credit is at the discretion of the individual department.
 Beginning with the Class of 2018, Advanced Placement credits are not permitted to count toward fulfillment of the distribution requirement that at least one-fourth of the 34 units, or 8 ½ units, must be in one or more of the divisions of the curriculum outside the one in which the student is concentrating.

 Some departments have defined their AP policy in the Freshman Handbook: